Slack for iOS

 - With two fingers to the left for the previous channel or conversation, and with two fingers to the right for the next channel or conversation.

-- With three finger to the left for the previous team, and three fingers to the right for the next team.
+- With three finger to the left for the previous workspace, and three fingers to the right for the next workspace.

-- The app icon to search Slack and change teams.
+- The app icon to search Slack and change workspaces.

 - The channel list or DM list to preview a conversation.